How complicated is reporting to the IRS?

 Do I have to file anything with the IRS?

-For the 2017 year if my company is a Sole Proprietorship, LLC or Corporation how much time do I have to make contributions to my plan and take a tax deduction?
+For the 2018 year if my company is a Sole Proprietorship, LLC or Corporation how much time do I have to make contributions to my plan and receive the tax deduction?

 What is a 990T?